F1R3FLY-io/F1R3FLYFS/Demo.md

 java -jar ./build/libs/f1r3flyfs-0.5.7-shadow.jar ~/demo-f1r3flyfs -sk a8cf01d889cc6ef3119ecbd57301036a52c41ae6e44964e098cb2aefa4598954 -ck ~/cipher.key -h localhost -p 40402
 ```

-If we wanna connect to cluster,  use "167.234.222.48" (public cluster ip) and 30002 instead of -h localhost -p 40402 in the above command
+If we wanna connect to cluster,  use "155.248.215.28" (public cluster ip using rspaceplusplus) and 30002 instead of -h localhost -p 40402 in the above command.
+For public cluster without rspaceplusplus, use: "138.2.235.131"

 # Demo